richafnu/Viva/Viva/glint/setup/survey-qa.md

    1. Select a Distribution List that includes test users in the **Distribution For This Program** field.
 1. Select **Save & Continue** to go to **Schedule**.
    1. Select a date to launch your test survey in the **Send the next survey on** field.
-   1. Select a number of days for the test survey to be open in the **Response Window** field.
+   1. Select the number of days the test survey is open in the **Response Window** field.
 1. Go to the **Communications** section to confirm timing and invites/reminders are selected for your test survey's **Response Window**.
 1. [Approve and Enable](preview-manage-enable-engage-programs.md) your test survey.
 2. Collect feedback from survey testers and update your survey setup based on feedback.